Geralddtan/soccer_player_tracking/README.md

 ## High Level Overview of Source Files

+In the top level directory lies the executable scripts used in player tracking.
+The main entry point is `player_tracking_ss_v1.py` which is the player tracking script.
+An overview of some important scripts are given below.

-- player_assign_team.py: Performs Player Detection and Classification to classify detected players into their classes.
+- `player_assign_team.py`: Performs Player Detection and Classification to classify detected players into their classes.
-- player_tracking_ss_v1.py: Performs Player Tracking.
+- `player_tracking_ss_v1.py`: Performs Player Tracking.
+- `helper_player_tracking.py`: Contains relevant methods used in player tracking.
-- player_tracking_compute.py: Helper file to perform player tracking.
+- `player_tracking_compute.py`: Helper file to perform player tracking.
-- visualise_all_players.py: Visualises all players with its corresponding court coordinates as shown in the Demo Video.
+- `visualise_all_players.py`: Visualises all players with its corresponding court coordinates as shown in the Demo Video.
-- generate_detectron_predictions.py: Generates Detectron Predictions.
+- `generate_detectron_predictions.py`: Generates Detectron Predictions.

 ## Performing Tracking